-- (a) Details of AMD GPU software installation are given in section 7.4. - (b) For NVIDIA GPUs, assuming the GPU is on the regular node node001, and that the hardware is supported by CUDA 12.8, then software installation is carried out at the head node as follows:
+- (a) Details of AMD GPU software installation are given in section 7.4. - (b) For NVIDIA GPUs, assuming the GPU is on the regular node node001, and that the hardware is supported by CUDA 12.6, then software installation is carried out at the head node as follows: - i.
+The software components are installed for the head node itself with: [root@basecm10~]# yum install cuda12.6-toolkit cuda12.6-sdk cuda12.6-visual-tools - ii.
+Components are installed into the image used by the nodes that have the GPUs, for example the image default-image, with:

-'''

-Example

-root@basecm11:~# apt install cuda12.8-toolkit cuda12.8-sdk cuda12.8-visual-tools

-'''